 Mrs. Andrews has completed certification in Forest School Canada Practitioner Training and is the current Executive Director and Lead Educator for Natural Pathways Learning Centre.

-Kim has a deep connection to nature.
+Kimberley has always had a deep connection to Nature and the Land.
 She has worked to help support children and adults in many different forms.
-Studying, learning, and growing has been a great passion that began with a co-op placement at the Children's Achievement Center where a fire was lit to teach and work with children.
+Studying, learning, and growing have been a constant in her life that began with a co-op placement at the Children's Achievement Center where a fire was lit to teach and work with children.

-Growing up, Kim spent much of her time in the outdoors and has traveled and lived throughout Canada with her five children, husband, and many animal friends.
-Kim has studied holistic health care, mindfulness, and meditation on her own and with monks, pursuing numerous courses on teaching and training.
+Growing up, Kimberley spent much of her time outdoors.
+She has traveled and lived throughout Canada with her five children, husband, and many animal friends.
+Kimberley has studied holistic health care, mindfulness, and meditation, pursuing numerous courses on teaching and training.
 Currently she is exploring the mental health benefits of Nature, her love of gardening, forging, her ancestral roots and how they connected to the Land.

 From long hours tending to animals on the family farm, to trekking the interior of Algonquin Park with her siblings, Breanna’s intense relationship with nature was cultivated by spending most of her childhood outside.
 Encouraged by her mother's example that an education can be garnered from nature, Breanna has always connected a love for learning and teaching with adventure and exploration.